frc868/houndutil/README.md

 ## How to add this to other projects

-It's a little complicated because you need to edit `build.gradle` and `settings.gradle`.
+Open your robot project, and edit `build.gradle` and `settings.gradle`.

 In `build.gradle`, add this line: